ISISComputingGroup/ibex_developers_manual/Providing-Support.md

         - Are you trying to move in the same direction as an active limit switch?
           Yes: Try moving in the other direction, if you can move that way to a requested position all is fine
         - Are you able to move in either direction?
-          No: Check for hardware faults (potentially as a referal to EUSG via the MCR)
+          No: Check for hardware faults (potentially as a referral to EUSG via the MCR)
-        - If it is able to move, is the encoder trackign in the same direction as the requested motion?
+        - If it is able to move, is the encoder tracking in the same direction as the requested motion?
           No: The motor setup is probably incorrect, recommission the motor
           Yes: Feel bewildered as this should be a moving motor
   1. My device isn't behaving as I expect